 Why lock up the dog in a crate at night?

-Locking puppies in a crate is helpful for several reasons:
+Crating a puppy at night is helpful for several reasons:

 Is it cruel to close a puppy crate at night?

 Some dog owners and trainers believe that it is not humane to lock dogs in a crate overnight.
 Indeed, for humans, the thought of being locked in a crate for a long time seems terrifying.
 But we are dealing with dogs.